 Class Tuition – Pre School Classes are based on an annual charge per year.
 The payments are divided into ten equal payments for your convenience.
 A 10% discount is offered for parents who choose to pre-pay the entire school year tuition by August 15th of the current school year.

-Monthly tuition invoices are sent home in your child’s cubby during the first full week of each month.
+Monthly tuition invoices are sent electronically through our Procare APP.
 Payment is due by the 15th of the month.
-Balances not paid in full by the 30th of the month incur a $15.00 late fee.
+Balances not paid in full by the 30th of the month will accrue a 3% late fee.